docsforadobe/after-effects-scripting-guide/docs/shape.rst

 **Description**

-An array containing each feather point’s relative angle percentage between the two normals on either side of a curved outer feather boundary at a corner on a mask path.
+An array containing each feather point's relative angle percentage between the two normals on either side of a curved outer feather boundary at a corner on a mask path.
 The angle value is 0% for feather points not at corners.

 .. note::
    Values are stored in the array in the order that feather points are created.